Kaynan-Jamelaumn/Custom-Bucket-File-Handler-/README.md

 # Custom-Bucket-File-Handler-
 Just for me to download/upload/write files easier

+if it is poo code:

+    --- secrets.py to put your access key of AWS
+    --- the other file it's where you "trigger" the events

+if it is alternative code:

     --- code with functions is in handler.py

     --- event.py is to set "objects" to use in handler.py

     --- secrets.py to put your access key of AWS